Bacon’s Rebellion Summary

 On October 26, 1676, King Charles II issued a proclamation for “Suppressing a Rebellion” in Virginia.
 The King sent ships, full of soldiers, to put down the rebellion.
 The ships were under the command of Sir John Berry.
 The troops were under the command of Colonel Herbert Jeffreys.
 They were joined by three commissioners who were supposed to investigate the incident and report back to the King.

-Bacon’s Rebellion was most important because led to the end of the indentured servitude policy in colonial Virginia, and an increase in the practice of slavery.
+Bacon’s Rebellion was important to United States history because led to the end of the indentured servitude policy in colonial Virginia, and an increase in the practice of slavery.